seriousdoge/TerraPhish/README.md

 key_name | Name of the key pair within your AWS account.
 Create one before using. dkim_value | DKIM Value which will later be inserted as a DNS TXT record, in YYYYMM format.

+Create a key pair in AWS and change the key name on line 39 in master.tf to your keypair name.

 **Usage**

 1. terraform init